aweymo/cs_land/index.md

   col_2:
     headline: ''
     slug: m7
-    content: These ten items were then separated into <strong>five </strong>earlier and later halves, demonstrating linguistic change over time.
-These data sets are what are used to create the text mining visualizations you'll find throughout this exhibit.
+    content: These are the bodies of text used to create the visualizations in the Findings.
 This method is still developing and being improved upon.
-This data and the overall project serves as a proof of concept towards future iterations of work.
+This data and the overall project serves as a proof of concept towards future research.
 - template: hero-banner-w-image
   block: hero-2
   headline: "<strong>Findings</strong>"